haviad/copilot-orchestra/README.md

 - **📋 Documentation Trail** - Comprehensive plan files and phase completion records create an audit trail for reviewing all work completed.
 - **⏸️ Mandatory Pause Points** - Built-in stops for plan approval and phase commits keep you in control of the development process.
 - **🔄 Iterative Cycles** - Each implementation phase follows the complete cycle: implement → review → commit before proceeding to the next phase.
+- **💎 Keeps Context Concise** - The majority of the work is done in dedicated subagents, each with its own context window and dedciated prompt.
+This helps reduce hallucinations as the context window fills up.

 ## Architecture Overview